hughestech/ansible-deploy-vmware-vm/README.md

 ## Description

 Playbook and role to deploy multiple vSphere virtual machines from a template using Ansible.
-For more information, you can refer to the [related blog post](http://cloudmaniac.net/?p=2906&preview=true).

 ## Requirements
 * Python (≥ 2.6)